Western music (North America): Mainstream popularity

-Throughout the 1930s and 1940s, Western music became widely popular through the romanticization of the cowboy and idealized depictions of the west in Hollywood films.
+Throughout the 1930s and 1940s, western music became widely popular through the romanticization of the cowboy and idealized depictions of the west in Hollywood films.
 Singing cowboys, such as Gene Autry and Roy Rogers, sang cowboy songs in their films and became popular throughout the United States.
 Film producers began incorporating fully orchestrated four-part harmonies and sophisticated musical arrangements into their motion pictures.
-Bing Crosby, the most popular singer of that time, recorded numerous cowboy and Western songs and starred in the Western musical film Rhythm on the Range (1936).
-During this era, the most popular recordings and musical radio shows included Western music.
+Bing Crosby, the most popular singer of that time, recorded numerous cowboy and western songs and starred in the western musical film Rhythm on the Range (1936).
+During this era, the most popular recordings and musical radio shows included western music.
 Western swing also developed during this time.

-Decline in popularity/1950s-70s
+Decline in popularity/1950s–1970s

-The Western Writers of America was formed in 1953 to promote excellence in Western-style writing, including songwriting.
-Late 1950s, Frankie Laine recorded TV drama Theme "Rawhide".
+The Western Writers of America was formed in 1953 to promote excellence in western-style writing, including songwriting.
+In the late 1950s, Frankie Laine recorded TV drama Theme "Rawhide".

-In 1964, the Country & Western Music Academy was formed in an effort to promote Western music, primarily in the Western United States.
+In 1964, the Country & Western Music Academy was formed in an effort to promote western music.
 The Academy was formed in response to the Nashville-oriented Country Music Association that had formed in 1958.
 The Academy's first awards were largely dominated by Bakersfield-based artists such as Buck Owens.
 Over time, the Academy evolved into the Academy of Country Music and its mission is no longer distinguished from other country music organizations.

-By the 1960s, the popularity of Western music was in decline.
-Relegated to the country and western genre by marketing agencies, popular Western recording artists sold fewer albums and attracted smaller audiences.
-Rock and roll dominated music sales and Hollywood recording studios dropped most of their Western artists (a few artists did successfully cross between the two, most prominently Johnny Cash, whose breakthrough hit "Folsom Prison Blues"(1955, Live=1968) combined a western theme with a rock-and-roll arrangement).
+By the 1960s, the popularity of western music was in decline.
+Though western television series were at an all-time peak in popularity, other than a handful of theme songs, this did not buoy the western music genre as a whole.
+Popular western recording artists sold fewer albums and attracted smaller audiences.
+Rock and roll dominated music sales and Hollywood recording studios dropped most of their western artists (a few artists did successfully cross between the two, most prominently Johnny Cash, whose breakthrough hit "Folsom Prison Blues" (1955, live in 1968) combined a western theme with a rock-and-roll arrangement).
 In addition, the Nashville sound, based more on pop ballads than on folk music, came to dominate the country and western commercial sales; except for the label, much of the music was indistinguishable from rock and roll or popular classes of music.
+Country and western were among many genres whose popularity was drowned out by the British Invasion.

-The resulting backlash from Western music purists led to the development of country music styles much more influenced by Western music, including the Bakersfield sound and outlaw country.
-Willie Nelson, Waylon Jennings and Kris Kristofferson were singers in outlaw country genre.
-In 1979 Johnny Cash recorded "Ghost Riders in the Sky (A Cowboy Legend)".
+The resulting backlash from western music purists led to the development of country music styles much more influenced by western music, including the Bakersfield sound and outlaw country.
+The seminal compilation album Wanted!
+The Outlaws carried a Western theme and songs sung by Willie Nelson, Waylon Jennings, Jennings's wife Jessi Colter, and Tompall Glaser, revitalizing the image of western themes in popular music.